Dangerous Goods Definition

 - Shipping containers can be transhipped through multiple ports globally, and may be stored in the vicinity of a wide range of other DG or heavy machinery.

 - The quantities of DG that may be stored on a single vessel may be substantial, and can result in large explosive, toxic, or other hazardous accidents.
 Crews stranded on vessels at sea may be days away from a rescue, and their health and safety may be heavily compromised.

-There is no globally recognized standard for the proper method for the surface transport of DG items.
-National and local regulations vary greatly, and the contexts in which humanitarian organizations may respond might have virtually no regulation whatsoever.
-Humanitarian organizations should endeavour to maintain minimum safety standards for road transport of DG, and remain in compliance with any regulations that may pertain to the geographic areas of response.
+There is no globally recognised standard for the proper method for the surface transport of DG items.
+National and local regulations vary greatly, and the contexts in which humanitarian organisations may respond might have virtually no regulation whatsoever.
+Humanitarian organisations should endeavour to maintain minimum safety standards for road transport of DG, and remain in compliance with any regulations that may pertain to the geographic areas of response.

 Packaging, Labelling and Identification – to whatever extent possible, DG items transported by road should have proper labels on cartons/containers, and be fully disclosed on shipping documents such as packing lists and waybills.
 As a rule of thumb, DG labelling and packing should be at least equal to the requirements for sea shipping, however local regulations may strictly indicate these requirements as well.
 Packaging should not be compromised, and transporters – especially third party transporters – should be made well aware of the contents of their vehicles.